 The first of our big hits is Pringles, who came up trumps with an ad inspired by the real-life dilemma experienced by 43% of their customers.
 A man desperate for the last Pringle in the can ends up getting his hand stuck inside, spending the rest of his life – including marriage, the birth of his child, and finally his death – with the can still firmly lodged on his forearm.

-Pringles displayed confidence in their willingness to laugh at themselves, while demonstrating that even a divisive characteristic (or flaw) in a product or service can serve as a powerful marketing tool, if executed with a sense of humour and the perfect soundtrack – in this case Lionel Ritchie’s “Stuck on You”.
+Pringles displayed confidence in their willingness to laugh at themselves, while demonstrating that even a divisive characteristic (or flaw) in a product or service can serve as a powerful digital marketing tool, if executed with a sense of humour and the perfect soundtrack – in this case Lionel Ritchie’s “Stuck on You”.

 Championing diversity at Super Bowl LVI were Google, highlighting the issue of camera tech’s often inaccurate representation of darker skin tones.
 After personal testimonies from people of colour, the brand introduced us to ‘Real Tone on Google Pixel 6’ and showed how their latest mobile release is combatting this problem.